 The GN_2 manifold provides a dry nitrogen gas utility for clean venting of vacuum spaces and also to be used as a drying agent.
-Construction of the GN_2 system will utilize non-magnetic materials to avoid interactions with NCSX coil systems.
+Construction of the GN2 system will utilize non-magnetic materials to avoid interactions with NCSX coil systems.

-The Diagnostic Water Cooling system design will comply with the requirements of ASME B31.1.
+Utility Systems design will comply with the requirements of ASME B31.1.
 Pipe sizing will be determined by flow analysis.
 Piping and supports will meet the local seismic requirements.

-The Utility systems will be comprised of off the shelf components.
+The Utility Systems will be comprised of off the shelf components.
 All construction will utilize standard plumbing construction techniques.
 Where possible subassemblies will be assembled in the shop and transported into the field to expedite construction and to minimize cost.